ErickWesonga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying last 10 lines of a file
+ displaying first 10 words of a file